melpais/data-immersion-day/README.md

 ### Housekeeping
   * Use AWS account provided by event host (not your company/personal account)
-  * Please do not use company/personal datasets
+  * For security reasons, please do not use company/personal datasets
-  * Light breakfast, lunch and snacks will be provided
+  * Uber lunch vouchers will be provided
   * Top 3 winners of Quiz will receive prizes!
-  * Paul will organise the SWAG.